hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/01-the-greatness-and-fall-of-jamshid.md

 Made him a throne, with what a wealth of gems

-Inlaid I which when he willed the di'vs took up
+Inlaid I which when he willed the divs took up

 And bare from earth to heaven.
 There the Shah,